openeemeter/caltrack/analysis/monthly/README.md

 For each site, all allowable models will be run as candidate models and then have minimum fitness criteria set for qualification.

-For CalTrack electric monthly savings analysis, the following candidate models are fit:
+For CalTRACK electric monthly savings analysis, the following candidate models are fit:

 1. $UPD_{mi} = \mu_i + \beta_{Hi}H_m + \beta_{Ci}C_m +  \epsilon_{mi} $